xichenpan/xichenpan.github.io/docs/index.md

 === "2024"

     [02/2024] Our paper was accepted by CVPR 2024, check it out [here](https://image-sculpting.github.io/).
+See you in Seattle!

     [02/2024] I will join :fontawesome-brands-meta: Meta GenAI as a Research Scientist Intern in 2024 Summer.
 See you in Menlo Park!

-    [01/2024] :church: Our paper was accepted by ICLR 2024, check it out [here](https://xichenpan.com/kosmosg/).
-See you in Vienna!
+    [01/2024] Our paper was accepted by ICLR 2024, check it out [here](https://xichenpan.com/kosmosg/).

 === "2023"